Skip to main content

 // signIn() triggers the wallet connection flow:

 // 1.
-Prompts user to connect their wallet (e.g., MetaMask)
+Prompts user to connect their wallet (e.g. MetaMask)

 // 3.
-Establishes an authenticated session
+Establishes an authenticated session with the TinyCloud node

-const session = await tc.signIn();
+await tc.signIn();

 7